How to train Flux LoRA models

 Click the Run button to start running the notebook.

 You will be asked to grant permission to access your Google Drive.
-Grant the permission, as it is necessary for loading the training images and saving the LoRA model.
+Grant permission, as it is necessary to load the training images and save the LoRA model.

 It will take a few minutes to load.
-When it is done, you should see an URL and a Tunnel Password like the ones below.
+When it is done, you should see a URL and a Tunnel Password like the ones below.

 Visit the URL and enter the Tunnel Password to access ComfyUI.